 Engineering carbohydrate content in potatoes

-Aytug Tuncel is applying and testing the genome editing tools and technologies developed in the Patron lab to generate novel, commercially or nutritionally valuable glucans in model plant and crop species.
-The primary objective is the creation of potatoes that contain digestion-resistant starches with two major nutritional benefits: reduced calorie intake from consumption of chips, crisps and other potato-based snack foods and increased supply of complex carbohydrates to the microbiota of the lower gut that reduces risk of several diseases including colorectal cancer and type II diabetes.
-Constructs encoding RNAguided Cas9 to target starch branching enzymes in the potato genome have been assembled and delivered to potatoes by the BRACT group.
-Several potato plantlets have successful editings in different isoforms of the starch branching enzymes and are being grown up to be re-examined for increased gene editing.
-In addition, new vectors were constructed which are expected to improve editing efficiency in a second generation of mutants.
+Aytug Tuncel (Smith lab, JIC) is applying and testing the genome editing tools and technologies developed in the Patron lab to generate novel, commercially or nutritionally valuable glucans in model plant and crop species.
+The primary objective is the creation of potatoes that contain digestion-resistant starches with two major nutritional benefits: reduced calorie intake from consumption of chips, crisps and other potato-based snack foods, and increased supply of complex carbohydrates to the microbiota of the lower gut that reduces risk of several diseases including colorectal cancer and type II diabetes.
+Constructs encoding RNAguided Cas9 to target starch branching enzymes in the potato genome have been assembled and delivered to potato explants by the BRACT group, giving rise to potato plantlets edited to different degrees in genes encoding two isoforms of starch branching enzymes.
+Starch from mature tubers of these new genotypes will shortly be tested in conjunction with experts on starch structure and digestion at the Institute of Food Research, Norwich.

 O'Neill, E.C., Trick, M., Hill, L., Rejzek, M., Dusi, R.G., Hamilton, C.J., Zimba, P.V., Henrissat, B., and Field, R.A., 2015.
 The transcriptome of Euglena gracilis reveals unexpected metabolic capabilities for carbohydrate and natural product biochemistry.
 Mol.
 BioSyst., 11, p2808-2820.
 DOI: 10.1039/c5mb00319a.